 • Mystery

-• Allegorical description of an object in order to guess what was conceived
+• Allegorical description of an object in order to guess what is intended

-• Conversation about the actions of the heroes, showing their character traits.
+• Talk about the actions of heroes that demonstrate their character traits.

-• A short poetic melody of nannies and mothers as they accompany the actions of the child.
+• A short poetic chant of nannies and mothers, as they accompany the actions of the child.

 • An incantatory song addressed to natural phenomena.

-• A phrase based on a combination of sounds that make it difficult to quickly pronounce words.
+• A phrase built on a combination of sounds that makes it difficult to quickly pronounce words.

-• Tells an unusual, invented, "inverted" picture of life.
+• Tells an unusual, fictitious, “inverted” picture of life.

 • A short humorous song.

-• A stable expression describing a situation or character that does not carry a teaching.
+• A stable expression that describes a situation or character without conveying a lesson.

-Define the tasks of small folklore genres: Genre Genre tasks
+Determine the tasks of small folklore genres: Genre Objectives of the genre

 • Proverb